andrewwang247/graph-coloring/README.md

 # Graph Coloring

 Enumeration of proper vertex colorings on an undirected graph.
+Requires Python 3.8 or later.

 ```text
 Usage: color.py [OPTIONS]